 - Salt and freshly ground black pepper to taste

 - Set aside seasoning packet.
 Rinse beans in a colander and remove any debris.

 - Select Sauté.
 Add the vegetable oil, onion, and celery to the pressure cooking pot.
 Sauté for about 3 minutes until tender.

 - Add the garlic and sauté for 1 minute more.

 - Add the rinsed beans, 2 quarts water, and ham bone.

 - Lock the lid in place.
 Select High Pressure and 1 minute cook time.
 When the cook time ends, turn off the pressure cooker.
-Let the beans soak for 1 hour. *Alternatively, you can cook the beans on high pressure for 35 minutes with a 10 minute natural release.
+Let the beans soak for 1 hour without releasing the pressure.
+(Alternatively, if you don't want to use the quick soak method, you can cook the beans on high pressure for 35 minutes with a 10 minute natural release.**)

 - After 1 hour, stir in tomatoes, carrots, chili powder, and seasoning packet.
 Lock the lid in place.
 Select High Pressure and 3 minutes cook time.

 - When the cook time ends, turn off the pressure cooker.
 Let the pressure release naturally for 10 minutes and finish with a quick pressure release.